Allan Roth presents a Q&A session for those in the "Starting out" life stage.

 Donna: Yes it was part of the reason, yes.

-Alan Roth Okay.
+Allan Roth Okay.
 There are various strategies on the withdrawal.
 I would never let that, I shouldn't say never, but generally speaking you don't want to let that 12% marginal tax rate, federal tax rate go to waste.
-I think the odds are, I reserve the right to be wrong yet again,that tax rates aren't going to go any lower than that.
+I think the odds are, I reserve the right to be wrong yet again ,that tax rates aren't going to go any lower than that.

 Bart: And speaking of Social Security and stuff that's usually pretty complicated, how do you feel about the rule of thumb about postponing Social Security until you're 70 years old?